 Activity Community Outcome Activity contribution Level of service Port SocialAffordabilityProsperityEnvironment Westport harbour provid port for fishing and leisur supplies berthage and m and is ideally situated for importing cargo via the V re boats.
-It arine services exporting and A port facility which has health and safety at a high standard and provides a high level of service and commercial opportunity Performance measure s 2021-2024 Performance measures 2025-2031 performance to be judg income and expenditure cost-effective manner.
-Financial be judged against projected penditure.
-100% compliant with lessafety requirements. gisiative, neath and 100% compliant with legislative, heath and safety requirements.
+It arine services exporting and A port facility which has health and safety at a high standard and provides a high level of service and commercial opportunity Performance measure s 2021-2024 Performance m measures 2025-2031 performance to be judged against projected income and expenditure.
+100% compliant with legislative, heath and 100% cor To operate in a cost-effective manner.
+Financia performance to be judged against projected income and expenditure.
+100% compliar requirements.
+100% compliant with legislative, heath and safety requirements.